 Getting Your Business Up in Running in 10 Steps?
 That's Wicked!

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Let's face it; the biggest obstacle to starting a new business isn't the economy or your bank's strict lending requirements.
+Opinions expressed by Entrepreneur contributors are their own.Let's face it; the biggest obstacle to starting a new business isn't the economy or your bank's strict lending requirements.
 Most likely what's stopping you from getting a new enterprise off the ground is you.
 Categorize it however you want -- procrastination, self-doubt, fear of the unknown, or literally not knowing where to begin -- but when it comes to starting a business, you are your own worst enemy.

 Nobody can help you with your psyche (only you can change that), but there are resources available to you right now that can help you solve the "where the hell do I begin?" piece of the puzzle.
 You'll find tons of guidance in the articles within the pages of Entrepreneur magazine, and in books, as well as from paid consultants, seminars, tech incubators, the SBA and SCORE.